gene-d-garcia/odin-recipes/README.md

 # odin-recipes

-In this project, I will demonstrate basic HTML practices.
+This project demonstrates basic HTML practices as part of The Odin Project’s Foundations course.
+The focus is on learning and applying core HTML concepts, including:

-This includes:
+- Elements and tags
-- Elements and Tags
+- HTML boilerplate structure
-- HTML Boilerplate
+- Working with text content
-- Working with Text
+- Creating ordered and unordered lists
-- Lists
+- Adding links and images

-- Links and Images
+### 🎯 Goal

-GOAL: Build a basic recipe website.
+Build a simple multi-page recipe website using only HTML.